Skip to content

 An Expanding Site Inventory – Consumers Energy is working alongside state and local agencies to identify, examine and inventory sites of all sizes to help ensure sites are readily available to meet increased electric demand from all industries, including EV battery, battery-component and semiconductor facilities and their supply chains.

-Energy- and Cost-Saving Solutions: Attracting businesses to Michigan and keeping them here means keeping upfront and ongoing energy costs competitive.
+Energy Solutions: Attracting businesses to Michigan and keeping them here means keeping upfront and ongoing energy costs competitive.
 Our goal is competitively priced—or potentially zero upfront cost—energy infrastructure for business customers.
-When it comes to keeping energy costs low over the long haul, energy efficiency incentives for current and planned upgrades have saved our customers more than $4 billion since 2009 and offer competitive energy- and cost-saving advantages.
+When it comes to keeping energy costs low over the long haul, energy efficiency incentives for current and planned upgrades offer competitive energy- and cost-saving advantages.

 A Reliability Roadmap: Michiganders are facing more severe and frequent storms, so it’s up to us to step up our game to keep the lights on for our friends and neighbors who count on us.
-Our Reliability Roadmap is a nearly $9 billion investment in reliability and resilience with the goals of ensuring no customer ever goes more than 24 hours without power, and no single outage affects more than 100,000 customers.
-We are taking steps to trim trees away from power lines, embrace technology and explore burying power lines, all to reduce the number and length of power outages when Mother Nature strikes.
-With continued investment, technological advances like ATRs that isolate outages and reroute power in other directions, and support from regulators and key stakeholders, our plan can dramatically transform how we serve Michigan.
+Our Reliability Roadmap is a nearly $9 billion investment in reliability and resilience with the goals of ensuring no customer goes more than 24 hours without power, and fewer outages affect more than 100,000 customers.
+We are taking steps to trim trees away from power lines and embrace technology, all to reduce the number and length of power outages when Mother Nature strikes.
+And our efforts are paying off: the average customer experienced 21 fewer power outage minutes compared to 2024, and over 93% of customers saw their power restored in less than 24 hours.
+With continued investment, technological advances and support from regulators and key stakeholders, our plan can dramatically transform how we serve Michigan.

-Powering Businesses’ Sustainability Goals: Comcast, DENSO, General Motors, Magna and US Signal are among more than 30 large employers who’ve joined Consumers Energy’s Renewable Energy Program.
+Powering Businesses’ Goals: Boyne Mountain Resorts, General Motors, Interlochen Center for the Arts and the cities of Grand Rapids and Kalamazoo are among nearly 50 large employers who’ve joined Consumers Energy’s Renewable Energy Program.
 The program helps businesses match their energy use with locally sourced renewable energy.
 Subscribers receive environmental benefits from the renewable resources they’re supporting and receive bill credits to offset subscription fees and potentially lower energy bills.
-Our Commercial and Industrial Demand Response program rewards your business by compensating you for temporarily reducing energy use and lowering grid demand on peak days.
+Our Commercial and Industrial Demand Response Program compensates your business for temporarily reducing energy use and lowering grid demand on peak days.

 Reach out to Consumers Energy's Economic Development Team today.